 Third, the different stages of joining the project have had an impact on the understanding of the project goals and activities.
-The interviews show that the parties that joined later have had somewhat different expectations as well as experiences of the completion of the key outcomes.
-The end users in the field of Finnish VET providers are not fully satisfied with the project outcomes, as they expected to have a more advanced service to pilot and use with real customers belonging to the target groups such as NEETs and immigrants.
-On the other hand, it is positive that the end users involved in the piloting are committed to using such services when they reach their full potential among the real-life customers seeking the educational opportunities.
+The interviews show that the later joined parties have had to some extent different expectations as well as experiences on the completion of the key outcomes.
+The end users in the field of Finnish VET providers are not fully satisfied with the project outcomes, as they expected to have a more advanced service to pilot and use with the real customers belonging to the target groups such as NEETs and immigrants.
+On the other hand, it is positive that the end users involved in the piloting are committed to use such services, when they reach the fuller potential among the real-life customers seeking the educational opportunities.

 Fourth, interviews show that the international dimension of the project has not fully reached the field actors involved in piloting in Finland.
-The associate partners are primarily Finnish, along with one partner from Germany.
-The piloting of the framework architecture in the Netherlands has not been possible during the project.
-The reasons for this relate to the factors handled in detail in section 2.1.3., in the parts regarding the allocations of the funds and challenges found in the original division of workload into the work packages.
-All these features together have led to the situation where the field actors involved in the pilots have not had operational connections with the Dutch project partner DUO.
-In the light of the reasons presented above, this is understandable, but at the same time a factor that may have weakened the achievement of the goals set for the project.
+The associate partners are primarily Finnish, added with one partner from Germany.
+The piloting of the framework architecture in Netherland has not been possible in the course of the project.
+The reasons for this relate to the factors handled in detail in chapter 2.2., in the parts regarding the allocations of the funds as well as challenges found in the original division of workload into the work packages.
+All these features together have led to the situation, where the field actors involved in the pilots have not had operational connections with the Dutch project partner DUO.
+In the light of the reasons presented above this is understandable, but at same time a factor, that may have weakened the achievement of the goals set for the project.

 3.1.4.
-Approach towards the specified target groups of the project
+Approach towards the specified target groups the project

-Interviews show that the target-group approach has been somewhat challenging in the project implementation.
-The target groups identified from the project documentation are the following: immigrants, youth not in education, employment or training (NEET) as well as working-life professionals seeking a new career.
-Interviews show that the key project actors are well-aware of the needs of these groups.
-In addition, some practical choices - such as design of the user scenarios and adding the non-strong authentication to all the prototypes - have supported the immigrant-view in the development work.
-However, the implementation of the project as a whole does not fully support the inclusion of the key target groups.
-The piloting survey results (Deliverable 32) show that the actual number of the test users with the immigrant or NEET background is relatively low.
-In addition, due to the core tasks of the project consortium partners such as Edufi, they also need to consider the wider implications for citizens in any activity carried out.
-Lacking an approach towards the original target groups was noted in the Mid-term review by the European Commission, too.
-However, the FINEEC evaluators understand, that both immigrants and NEETS are challenging target groups to reach, especially when looking for persons outside of education and training.
+Interviews show that one of the challenges have been the target group thinking as a part of the project.
+The target groups identified from the project documentation are the following ones: immigrants, youth not in education, employment or training (NEET) and employment as well as working-life professionals seeking for the new career.
+However, it seems that these groups have not been prioritisez in a real sense in the course of the project.
+Interviews show that the key project actors are aware of the needs of these groups, but the actual implementation of the project does not fully support them.
+In addition, due to the core tasks of the project consortium partners such as Finnish National Agency for Education, they need to consider the wider citizens view, too, in any activity carried out.

-It was identified from the interviews that the original goal setting of developing digital learner services prototypes does not fully comply with the needs of the specified target groups, whose ability to use digital services independently is often limited, along with the limited language skills.
-This is one of the notable outcomes of the CompLeap project and should significantly inform possible future development projects among the above-mentioned customer groups in the field of counselling and guidance services.
+Lacking the approach towards the original target groups was noted in the Mid-term review by the European Commission, too.
+It was identified from the interviews, that the original goal setting - to develop digital learner services prototypes - does not fully comply with needs of the specified target groups, whose ability to use digital services independently is often limited, along with the limited language skills.
+This notion is actually one of the notable outcomes of the CompLeap project and informs remarkably the possible future development projects among the above-mentioned customer groups in the field on counselling and guidance services.

 3.1.5.
-The adaptation of the learner-centred approach
+The adaptation of the learner-centered approach

-Evaluation material show that the key project actors understand the concept of learner-centredness and have been able to integrate it to the project implementation.
+Evaluation material show that the key project actors understand the concept of the learner-centeredness and have been able to adjust it to the project implementation.
 This is evident in the light of the self-evaluation reports, material submitted to the wiki pages as well as practical solutions made in the implementation of the work packages (WP).